taverntesting/taverntesting.github.io/documentation.md

   serialized into JSON that must match the payload of a message published to `topic`.
 - `timeout`: How many seconds to wait for the message to arrive.
 Defaults to 3.
+- `qos`: The level of QoS to subscribe to the topic with.
+This defaults to 1, and it is unlikely that you will need to ever set this value manually.

 ## Mixing MQTT tests and HTTP tests